lmiller1990/electic/posts/Mocks_and_Stubs:_Testing_API_Requests_with_Vue.md

 - Unit testing Vuex actions that use axios
 - End to end (e2e) testing using Cypress

+The source code for this project is available [here](https://github.com/lmiller1990/testing-api-requests-vue).

 We will start at the bottom of the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) with some unit tests, and finish up with some e2e tests.

 ### Setup